My Story

 hard work + persistence = desired future

-Steel being formed in a blast furnace is a great example of why certain businesses thrive and others fail: Steel can only be hardened and tempered with a very specific sequence and set of conditions or it will be brittle and fail prematurely.
+Steel being formed in a blast furnace is a great example of why certain businesses thrive and others fail: Steel can only be hardened and tempered with a very specific sequence and set of conditions, or it will be brittle and fail prematurely.

 When I say motivation, I don't mean some inspirational quotes.
 I'm referring to a gritty, laser-focused, deeply committed motivation that can outlast the difficult early stages of starting a business.
-My story followed this pattern.

 The rewards of owning my own business